roysjosh/nanoleaf-ltpdu/README.rst

 nlltpdu endpoint
 ----------------
 Queries to this endpoint follow the format of the nlpublic endpoint.
 Multiple queries can be concatenated in a single request payload; responses are returned concatenated in the same order as the request.
+The entire payload must be encrypted with the context created above.
+The received payload is decrypted with the same context.
+Do not send a request while you are waiting for a response until a timeout has passed!
+This will desynchronize your cipher context due to the decision to share the enc/dec context.
+Make use of multiple requests in a payload instead.

 ==========  ========  ======
 Function    Endpoint  Length